 I’m here to teach you a thing or two about wine, so you can easily impress your friends and dinner guests when you order the perfect bottle.
 Or at the very least, you’ll be able to nod along at that wine tasting and know what they’re talking about when they hand you a glass of Merlot.

 I’m not claiming to be a wine EXPERT here, but I do have enough experience drinking it to go around.
-So sit back and take notes because this is WINE 101.
+So sit back and take notes because this is WINE 101 for all the beginners out there.

 What You Need to Know to About Wine